zvolsky/mz-invoicing/README.md

 # mz-invoicing
-Invoicing using InvoiceGenerator with database invoice list (using pyDAL)
+Invoicing using InvoiceGenerator with database invoices list (using pyDAL)